MariusDia/MariusDia/README.md

 ### Hi there 👋 I'm Marius

-📖 I'm studying at the ESIR (Superior Engineering School of Rennes, France)
+📖 I'm studying at the ESIR (Graduate Engineering School of Rennes, France)

 ✈️ I'm currently doing an exchange programme at the University of Oulu, Finland